philbooth/bfj/README.md

   Smaller values use less memory but may result in a slower serialisation time.
   The default value is `1024`.

+* `options.highWaterMark`:
+  Set this if you would like to
+  pass a value for the `highWaterMark` option to the readable stream constructor.

 * `options.yieldRate`:
   The number of data items to process